If you’ve landed here, it’s likely because you think you have a vaginal yeast infection. Good news: you’ve come to the right place.

 If you have recurrent yeast infections, ask your doctor for a test that checks for multiple species of Candida, such as C. glabrata, which is responsible for around 5% of cases, plus C. tropicalis, C. parapsilosis, and C. krusei.

-PCR results take 1-3 days, but we know firsthand how uncomfortable symptoms of a vaginal yeast infection can be, so ask your doctor what you can do for temporary relief (such as hydrocortisone ointment) if you need a solution sooner than your prescription can be filled.
+PCR results take one to three days, but we know firsthand how uncomfortable symptoms of a vaginal yeast infection can be, so ask your doctor what you can do for temporary relief (such as hydrocortisone ointment) if you need a solution sooner than your prescription can be filled.

 If you don’t have time to schedule an appointment with your healthcare provider, or you’d rather do an at-home yeast infection test kit, you can take an at-home vaginal microbiome test (like Evvy’s) so you know exactly what might be behind your symptoms.

-Many of the symptoms associated with a yeast infection — burning, itching, inflammation, abnormal vaginal discharge, and pain with sex and urination — overlap with those of other vaginal infections and conditions such as:
+Many of the symptoms associated with a yeast infection — itching, inflammation, abnormal vaginal discharge, and a burning sensation when you pee — overlap with those of other vaginal infections and conditions such as:

 For this reason, vaginal symptoms (and what’s triggering them) can turn into a multi-season mystery show faster than you can say “vaginal microbiome.”